White suit of KFC founder Colonel Sanders to be sold at auction

-NEW YORK A double-breasted white suit and bow tie worn by KFC founder Colonel Harlan Sanders and a signed portrait of the fast food pioneer will be featured at an Americana sale this month, Heritage Auctions said on Friday.
+NEW YORK, June 7 A double-breasted white suit and bow tie worn by KFC founder Colonel Harlan Sanders and a signed portrait of the fast food pioneer will be featured at an Americana sale this month, Heritage Auctions said on Friday.

 The trademark suit, portrait and photographs are expected to sell for $10,000 or more at the June 22 auction in Dallas.